franzbu/EnhancedSpaces.spoon/README.md

 ## Introduction
 EnhancedSpaces requires [Hammerspoon](https://www.hammerspoon.org/), so in case you haven't used the latter yet, go ahead with its installation.

 You can simply regard Hammerspoon as a requirement for EnhancedSpaces; you install it alongside EnhancedSpaces and then forget about it.
-Which is perfectly fine.

 However, Hammerspoon might be worthy of a second look in case you're interested in improving workflows on your Mac.
 Let me demonstrate that with an example: